Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 Instead of creating 10 separate pieces of content, create one substantial "pillar" piece and atomize it into derivatives.

-Your monthly pillar asset might be:
+Your monthly pillar might be:

 - A data-backed guide (2,500+ words)